rajmahato111/Code-Quality-Intelligence-Agent/README.md

 ### Features

-- **File Upload**: Drag and drop files for analysis
+- **File Upload**: Drag and drop files or select from file picker for instant analysis
-- **GitHub Integration**: Analyze repositories directly from GitHub URLs
+- **GitHub Integration**: Analyze repositories directly from GitHub URLs with automatic branch detection
-- **Local Path Analysis**: Analyze files from your local filesystem
+- **Local Path Analysis**: Analyze files and directories from your local filesystem
-- **Real-time Results**: See analysis results as they're generated
+- **Real-time Results**: See analysis progress and results as they're generated
-- **Interactive Reports**: Browse issues by category and severity
+- **Interactive Reports**: Browse issues by category and severity with detailed explanations
-- **Quality Score Visualization**: Visual representation of code quality metrics
+- **Quality Score Visualization**: Visual representation of code quality metrics using actual backend scoring
+- **AI-Powered Q&A**: Ask natural language questions about your analyzed code and get contextual answers
+- **Secure SSL Support**: GitHub repository cloning with proper SSL certificate verification

 ### Web API Endpoints